khalifazada/khalifazada.github.io/_posts/2017-10-17-scikit-learn.md

 ### Algorithm Logic

-1. Split the dataset into $k$ partitions.
+1. Split the dataset into `k` partitions.
 2. Select one partition, assign as **Test Set**
 3. Randomize ordering of other rows and assign as **Train Set**
 4. Fit model on Train Set and calculate RMSE